Overview

 Cosmic Baryon Cycle

 In simple terms, the “cosmic baryon cycle” is very similar to how evaporation and rain work on the earth.
 We all know that the sun heats the water on Earth, which evaporates and goes up and condenses to form clouds that shower rain on Earth.
 This process continues, and we call it the water cycle in hydrology.
-Similarly, the pristine gas (mostly hydrogen and helium) is accreted (also known as the inflow) by the galactic halo (CGM), where it forms gaseous clouds (a very complex physical mechanism) which falls on the galactic disk where it is turned into stars.
+Similarly, the pristine gas (mostly hydrogen and helium) is accreted (also known as the inflow) by the galactic halo (CGM), where it forms gaseous clouds (a very complex physical mechanism) which fall on the galactic disk, where it is turned into stars.
 Finally, these stars release a lot of energy via supernovae or stellar winds, which kick gas out of the galaxy into the halo (CGM) (known as the galactic outflows, see Figure below, right).
 This process also makes the CGM very multiphase, where gases with different temperatures and densities compete.
 Will the galaxy continue getting fuel and forming new stars, or will it stop forming stars, depending on the balance between these gas flows?
 However, predicting or fully understanding the fate of galaxy formation is very challenging!

-Multiphase Circumgalactic Medium in Observations
+Multiphase Circumgalactic Gas Around Galaxies and Clusters in Observations

 As described above, the CGM plays a pivotal role in galaxy formation, but it is very challenging to study it observationally.
 The CGM is very diffuse (having low densities, $n\sim 10^{-3} \,cm^{-3}$, for comparison, air density on earth is about $10^{19} \,cm^{-3}$) and the temperature can range from $\sim 10^4\, K$ to $10^7\, K$, therefore it is exceedingly hard to observe in emission as emission flux is directly proportional to the gas density.
 However, with the advent of groundbreaking space and ground-based telescopes, it can be studied in absorption against a bright background object.